CERT-Polska/karton-archive-extractor/README.md

 ## PE files debloating

-Some malicious PE files has intentionally added junk to make them too big for processing.
+Some malicious PE files contain intentionally added junk to make them too big for processing.
 Starting from v1.4.0, archive extractor supports optional debloating of these files, using [debloat tool made by Squiblydoo](https://github.com/Squiblydoo/debloat).

 `certpl/karton-archive-extractor` Docker image debloats PE files by default.
-To enable debloating in karton-archive-extractor installed from PyPi, you need to install additional extra dependencies:
+To enable debloating in karton-archive-extractor installed from PyPI, you need to install additional extra dependencies:

 ```
 pip install karton-archive-extractor[debloat]